 - Varying text length: Choose Best performance may vary when using

 optionsspanning a wide range of lengths.

-Guided by the NAACL Ethics Review Questions, we describe the potential for misuse of the Generation model.
-By documenting adverse use cases, we aim to keep our team accountable for addressing them.
-It is our goal to prevent adversarial actors from leveraging the model to the following malicious ends.
+Guided by the NAACL Ethics Review Questions, we describe below the model-specific concerns around misuse of the Generation model.
+By documenting adverse use cases, we aim to encourage Cohere and its customers to prevent adversarial actors from leveraging our models to the following malicious ends.

 - Astroturfing: Generated text used to provide the illusion of discourse or expression of opinion by members of the public on social media or any other channel.

-- Generation of misinformation and other harmful content: The generation of news or other articles which inform public opinion, or any content which aims to incite hate or mischaracterize a group of people.
+- Generation of misinformation and other harmful content: The generation of news or other articles which manipulate public opinion, or any content which aims to incite hate or mischaracterize a group of people.

 - Human-outside-the-loop: The generation of text about people, places, or events without a human-in-the-loop.
-This includes making decisions based on human-written input which have real-world consequences, or posing as a human in any context where the end user is unaware that outputs are being generated by a language model.
+This includes making automated decisions based on model-generated outputs which have real-world consequences on people, or posing as a human in any context where the end user is unaware that outputs are being generated by a language model.